Operating Theatre Textiles: Single-Use vs Reusable

-Medical supplies of drapes, gowns and other protective apparel should be selected based on safety and efficiency for the hospital.
-Due to the large amount of healthcare-acquired infections (HAI), it is important to make sure all medical equipment and personnel are fully protected against the transmission of pathogens.
-This is especially critical in the operating theatre, which tends to be an area where infection control is a challenge due to the perpetual flow of patients and staff performing an array of procedures.
+Hospitals should select medical protective apparel based on safety and efficiency.
+Due to the large amount of healthcare-acquired infections, it is important to fully protect all medical equipment and personnel against the transmission of pathogens.
+This is especially critical in the operating theatre, where infection control is a challenge due to the constant flow of patients and staff.

-Selecting materials that are comfortable but also offer protection against biological fluids to the surgical team and their equipment is imperative.
-This begs the question: What are some of the benefits of single-use products versus reusable products in the operating environment?
+It is crucial to select apparel that protects the surgical team and equipment from biological fluids while also being comfortable to wear.
+This raises the question: What are the benefits of single-use products versus reusable products in the operating theatre?

-The selection of medical textiles is an important subject for the healthcare sector in terms of benefits and costs, especially when the patient and surgeon’s lives are in consideration.¹
+The selection of medical textiles is important for healthcare facilities in terms of benefits and costs, especially when the patients’ and surgeons’ lives are at stake.¹

 Lint and Other Airborne Particles

-QuickSuite® is a kit that contains an assortment of disposable components used to easily and efficiently set up and clean up the operating table before and after surgery.
-The kit includes the Sahara OR table sheet, arm board covers, headboard covers and lift sheet.
-Different kit compositions are available to satisfy all procedural needs and components can be ordered separately.
-QuickSuite® OR Table Kits contain everything needed to quickly set up the operating able for a procedure.
+QuickSuite® is a kit that contains a variety of disposable components to easily and efficiently set up and clean up the operating table before and after surgery.
+The kit includes:

 Promote Patient and Staff Safety